akonneker/blobs/README.md

 The core idea is to provide a platform for developing and testing different AI strategies for the blobs.
 The game is highly customizable, allowing you to change the world generation, cell properties, and more.

 Currently the sample minds are AI-generated garbage.
 Better ones should be pushed in the next few days.
-I also n

 ## Project Structure